Cómplices Al Rescate: Plot

-Mariana Cantú and Silvana Del Valle are twin sisters who are separated on the day of their birth.
+Mariana Cantú and Silvana Del Valle are twin sisters who were separated on the day of their birth.
 Mariana stayed with her biological mother, a modest seamstress named Rocio Cantu, her grandmother Doña Pura and her aunt Helena who, despite having all the difficulties, are very united and happy.
 Mariana is a noble, sweet, cheerful and much loved girl throughout the village.
 Meanwhile, Silvana is stolen by Regina to pose as her own daughter with her husband Rolando, who Silvana grows up believing is her biological father, as she cannot have children herself in order to keep him and his money at her side.
 Orlando loves his daughter deeply despite Silvana's strong temperament.
 She is also superficial and cold.

 After 12 years, the twins meet again, and they see the uncanny resemblance between them.
 Silvana asks Mariana to switch places with her for a day so that she can audition as Silvana and get a part in a famous upcoming children's band called "Cómplices al Rescate", as Mariana can sing well and Silvana cannot sing at all.
 A while later, Silvana's "father" Rolando's heart illness becomes worse and he eventually suffers a stroke, which leaves him in the hospital.
 Regina, thinking Rolando has left all his money to her in his will, sees this as an opportunity to kill Rolando and have what she's always wanted, his fortune.
 Regina tells a weak Rolando that Silvana is not his biological daughter and that she has only been with him for his money the entire marriage.
 This angers Rolando, who then tries to get up and hurt Regina but ends up suffering another heart attack and dies on the scene.

 Regina is then informed that Rolando had changed his will at the last minute, seeing as how she was always cold and never a real mother to Silvana, and left all the money to Silvana, leaving her nanny, Macrina and her godfather, Raul, in charge of the fortune until Silvana turns eighteen.
 This infuriates Regina, who then realizes that the twins have met and uses this as an opportunity to get the inheritance back under her name and remain rich.
 Regina and Gerardo then decide to kidnap Mariana too and force her to pose as Silvana, seeing as how she is actually able to sing, with the intention of making a fortune off of the Complices band and eventually, get back the inheritance.
 Macrina is now in charge of Mariana, and sees how Mariana is becoming friends with the Complices.
 She tells Mariana that perhaps the Complices will be able to help.
 Mariana opens up to Joaquin, Julia, Felipe and Andres, who agree to help return both twins to their mother.